-The shape of the first small medieval building can be seen in the outside walls of the church today, as the lowest outline of brickwork (see photograph on the left).
+The shape of the first small medieval building of St Leonard the Less can be seen in the outside walls of the church today, as the lowest outline of brickwork (see photograph above).
 The red and yellow sandstone clearly show the earlier and later stages of construction.
 The church was served by Cistercian monks from Stanlaw Abbey, who later relocated to Whalley.
 They owned land and collected tithes within the Samlesbury area.

 Religious turbulence continued into the next century and in 1619 parishioners were censured for ‘having piping music and dancing in their houses at divine service time upon the Sabbath day’.
 Other outlawed customs they were accused of included ‘burning candles over corpses … and praying where crosses are and have been’.